GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

   sslPolicy: gke-ingress-ssl-policy
 ```

-Next resource is the [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#direct_health) which customizes the LoadBalancer HealthCheck path and port to the one the `istio-ingressgateway` supports.
-The `istio-ingressgateway` serves traffic on ports `443` on the `/` path in this case.
-But the Health-Check status is served on port `15021` on the `/healthz/ready path`
+Next resource is the [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#direct_health) which customizes the LoadBalancer HealthCheck path and port to the ones supported by the `istio-ingressgateway`.
+The `istio-ingressgateway` serves traffic on ports `443` (and optionaly 80 which is out of scope of this recipe) on the `/` path in this case.
+But the HealthCheck status is served on port `15021` on the `/healthz/ready path`

 ```yaml
 apiVersion: cloud.google.com/v1